 Address: Sokolovská 1 – Praha Karlín

 Famous for its breath-taking single cinema hall, Ponrepo is located right in the city centre, slightly off Narodni, in a street always bustling with activity in the evenings and during the week-end.

 The absolute go-to destination for lovers of old movies, both classics and lesser-known little cinematic gems from the Czech Republic or elsewhere, Ponrepo is also the seat of the National Czech Film Archives.
 Screenings or not, it’s also an incredibly relaxing and laid-back place to have a quick bite or enjoy a coffee in the afternoon.

 Address: Bartolomějská 11 – Staré Město

-Edison Film Hub is the latest edition to Prague’s alternative cinema scene.
+Edison Film Hub is the latest edition to the Prague alternative scene but definitely deserves its place in the list of the best cinemas.
 Opened in June last year, the cinema is located on a quiet little square, close to Wenceslas Square and a few minutes away from the main railway station.